httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The `Content-Digest` field contains a comma-separated list of one or more content digest values.
-A content digest value is computed applying a digest-algorithm to the actual message content (see Section 6.4 of {{SEMANTICS}}).
+A content digest value is computed by applying a digest-algorithm to the actual message content (see Section 6.4 of {{SEMANTICS}}).
 It can be used in both requests and responses.